-Copyright © 2021 Magnitude Software, Inc. All rights reserved.
+Copyright ©2014-2025 insightsoftware.
+All rights reserved.

-No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without prior written permission from Magnitude.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without prior written permission from insightsoftware.

-The information in this document is subject to change without notice.
-Magnitude strives to keep this information accurate but does not warrant that this document is error-free.
+The information in this document is subject to change without notice. insightsoftware strives to keep this information accurate but does not warrant that this document is error-free.

-Any Magnitude product described herein is licensed exclusively subject to the conditions set forth in your Magnitude license agreement.
+Any insightsoftware product described herein is licensed exclusively subject to the conditions set forth in your insightsoftware license agreement.